 - 3 Tbsp powdered sugar

-- ~1/2 cup Bourbon Caramel Sauce (or sub other caramel sauce)*
+- ~1/2 cup Bourbon Caramel Sauce * (or sub Vegan Caramel Sauce)

-- Set out 12 mini paper liners and rest them in a mini muffin tin if you have it.
+- Set out 12 mini paper liners and rest them in a mini muffin tin if you have it (as original recipe is written // adjust if altering batch size).
 Otherwise, just set them on a plate close together.
-If you don't have mini paper liners, use regular size ones instead - it should make half as many (~7).
+If you don’t have mini paper liners, use regular size ones instead – it should make half as many (~7 as original recipe is written // adjust if altering batch size).

 - Once your chocolate is melted, spoon about 1 heaping teaspoon of chocolate into each liner and use a small brush or back of a spoon to swirl the chocolate around and coat the bottoms and almost all the way up the sides.
 You want to make sure your fillings are fully contained, so be sure it’s well coated.